 I am a Certified Professional Co Active® Coach (CPCC), trained at the Coaches Training Institute, the world’s leading coach training school.
 I am also an Associate Certified Coach (ACC) and member of the ICF (International Coaching Federation).

-I speak regularly on personal development and ‘inner leadership’ topics including: authenticity and values-based leadership, courage and confidence, Imposter Syndrome, resilience, inner confidence, mindfulness and more.
+I speak regularly on personal development and ‘inner leadership’ topics including: authenticity and values-based leadership, courage and confidence, Imposter Syndrome, resilience, confident speaking, mindfulness and more.

 Prior to my coaching and personal development work, I enjoyed a 23-year career in academic publishing working with publishers, university libraries, technology companies and more.
 I held senior management and C-level positions, worked with organisations of all sizes from start-ups to large global players, and conducted business in over fifty countries.
 From 2002 I spent five wonderful years in international development in part as a trainer, and training and people development have been core to my work ever since.

 Outside of work I enjoy spending time with my wonderful partner Michael, his two lovely kids (these days no longer kids, but still lovely), friends and family.
 I find enjoyment in many things, particularly good books, long walks, stillness and good conversation.
-I can occasionally be spotted tottering and weaving my way around Woodbridge.
+I can occasionally be spotted tottering and weaving my way around my hometown of Woodbridge.
 I call this running.
 Others have been less generous.
-I’m a slave to a decent cappuccino and have never knowingly turned down a square of Green & Black’s.
+I’m a slave to a well-brewed flat white and have never knowingly turned down a square of Green & Black’s 85%.
 Oh, and I love dogs.
 A lot.

 If you’re interested in receiving personal development wisdom, insights, tips and more direct your in-box every month, sign up for my newsletter and subscribe to my blog.